- 1 The 4 most powerful KitchenAid stand mixers

 Why are bowl-lift mixers more powerful than the tilt-head?

 Have you have noticed that the strongest KitchenAid mixers all have something in common?
 They all have bowl-lift style mixing bowls rather than the tilt-head designs!

 The reason for this is actually pretty simple.
-The bowl-lift design provides superior stability to the mixer.
-This is particularly important when you’re making large batches of dough and batter with a powerful motor.
-Moreover, the bowl-lift mechanism not only provides superior stability while mixing but it also helps to place the bowl in the most effective mixing position.
-This allows the beater to come in contact with the ingredients in the most effective way, allowing for smoother and better blending.
+The bowl-lift design provides superior stability to the mixer, this is particularly important when you’re making large batches of dough and batter with a powerful motor.
+Also, the bowl-lift mechanism not only provides superior stability while mixing but also helps to place the bowl in the most effective mixing position.
+This allows the beater to come in contact with the ingredients in the most effective way, allowing for a smoother and better mix.